chaim1221/MacheteOps/PowerShell/deploy/README.md

 This tool deploys the Release build of Machete to the websites on the cloud VM using the following inputs:
- - msBuildLocation, the location of MSBUILD.EXE on the local machine (defaults to .NET 4.0 location)
+ - msBuildLocation, the location of MSBUILD.EXE on the local machine (defaults to "C:\Program Files (x86)\MSBuild\14.0\Bin\MSBuild.exe")
+ - nugetLocation, the location of NuGet.exe on the local machine (defaults to "C:\Program Files (x86)\NuGet\Visual Studio 2015\NuGet.exe")
  - macheteRepo, the location of the Machete repository on the local machine (defaults to `c:\git\machete`)
  - centerList, the location of the .txt file containing the centers to which you'd like to deploy.
+ - tagName, the name of the tag to be deployed

 Please do not use activeCenters.txt until we develop a better way to test all of the sites before going to production.
 Deployments are currently done in four phases: